Get Started with pyTenable for Tenable OT

 Instantiate an Object

-The pyTenable library uses the concept of a connection class to act as the primary interface to the Tenable.ot API.
+The pyTenable library uses the concept of a connection class to act as the primary interface to the Tenable OT Security API.
 Connection classes are commonly used in many libraries, and allows for developers to have multiple connection objects within the code.
 This is useful if you need to use different users or interface into different instances.
 In practice, the pyTenable library is easy to use, simply instantiate an object and you have everything you need within that object.

 For example, to instantiate an object named tot: